Silasdecker/eco_genomics_2025/population_genomics/popgen_notes.md

 ### 9/16/2025: Mapping Cleaned Reads to the Reference Genome!
 * note my population is 2022
 * we used clean reads to map to black spruce reference genome using bwa-mem2
+* We will go to the reference genome via:
+`cd /gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ref_genome`
 * the reference genome is provided here:
 `/users/s/m/smdecker/projects/eco_genomics_2025/population_genomics`
 * we modified the mapping.sh script to our specific population samples and saved resulting sequence files (.sam) to the class shared space:
 `/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/bams`
 * We submitted to the VACC SLURM scheduler using sbatch requesting 10 cpus and 64 GB ram
 * some nodes would not compute so we had to run a few times until no more failure

 * While it was running we produced process_bam.sh and bam_stats.sh files and combined them in a wrapper (process_stats_wrapper.sh)
+* The bam_stats.sh script generates stats regarding bwa alignment and the output is:
+`~/projects/eco_genomics_2025/population_genomics/myscripts`

-* We will go to the reference genome via:
+* process_bam.sh will use the program sambamba to manipulate sam/bam files
-`cd /gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ref_genome`
+* Sambamba will do several steps, including removing PCR duplicates and index the process file for quick lookup
+* We submitted the wrapped job to SLURM and the output of the wrapped script will be in:
+`~/projects/eco_genomics_2025/population_genomics/myscripts`

+* Finally, we visualized the mapping of our reads to the reference via tview which is part of samtools

+module load gcc samtools

+samtools tview \
+/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/examples/2030_57_O.sorted.rmdup.bam \
+/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ref_genome/Pmariana/Pmariana1.0-genome_reduced.fa

 ### 9/18/2025  Review Bamstats and set up nucleotide diversity estimation using ANGSD